enso-org/ide/src/rust/ensogl/README.md

+## Overview

 EnsoGL is a blazing fast vector rendering engine that comes batteries included.

+### Vector Shapes

 - **Highest anti-aliasing quality possible**
-  The shapes are always sooth and crisp.
+  The shapes are always smooth and crisp.
 They are described using mathematical equations and do not use triangle-based approximation nor are they interpolated in any way.
 For example, after subtracting two circles, no matter how much you scale the resulting shape, it will always render smooth, crisp, and without any visual glitches and imperfections.
 It's worth noting that EnsoGL